 We’d not been that far out that way before!
 We’d only been as far West as the Texas Hill Country.
 We didn’t really understand the Arizona climate.
 We learned much more about it after moving here.

 Actually, the scene on our refrigerator is true.
 Only it’s around the 4-corners part of the state, the very northeast.
 Not where we chose to live – in Tucson.
 But we’d like to let you in on the true climate reality of our adopted state of Arizona.

-Are you planning a visit, a vacation, a move?
+Are you planning a visit, a vacation, or maybe even a move?
 A project?

-We know Arizona, and can help you with what you need to know.
-What really is the Arizona climate like?
+We know Arizona and can help you with what you need to know.
+What is the Arizona weather really like?

 Most of Arizona is categorized as arid or semi-arid.
 So what does that mean?
 Determined by the amount of precipitation, which means these areas get very little.

-Even more arid, the southwest part of the state is in this region, often gets less than 4 inches per year.2 For instance, Yuma gets about 3.3" a year.
-Bullhead City gets an average of 5.4" per year, and Lake Havasu City averages 4.2" a year.4
+Even arider, the southwest part of the state in this region, often gets less than 4 inches per year.2 For instance, Yuma gets about 3.3″ a year.
+Bullhead City gets an average of 5.4″ per year, and Lake Havasu City averages 4.2″ a year.4

 Much of Cochise & Santa Cruz Counties are also in this range.

 Here west of Tucson, there’s a common saying around here where we live, about the Arizona Desert.